FCAI-B/cloud/README.md

 - Please do labs and answer questions as you can.
 - There will be a badge and completion certificate for those who complete all the labs and knowledge checks (all theoretical parts).
 -->
-- AWS **may** organize a competition between students from all over Egypt in the second term.

 <!--
 Please do the following labs (<ins>deadline **22 December**</ins>)